alessandrozito98/Progetto_Reti_Logiche_2020/README.md

 *This project has been developed as part of the "Reti Logiche" course at [Politecnico di Milano](https://www.polimi.it/).* It has been evaluated "30/30" cum Laude.

+### Input Format
+The program expects its input from stdio with the following format.